lhsazevedo/ph7/src/README.txt

 Running the interpreter with script arguments ph7 scripts/mp3_tag.php /usr/local/path/to/my_mp3s

-The PH7 interpreter package includes more than 70 PHP scripts to test ranging from simple hello world programs to XML processing,ZIP archive extracting, MP3 tag extracting, UUID generation, JSON encoding/decoding, INI processing,Base32 encoding/decoding and many more.
-These scripts are available in the scripts directory from the zip archive.
+This project includes more than 70 PHP scripts to test ranging from simple hello world programs to XML processing,ZIP archive extracting, MP3 tag extracting, UUID generation, JSON encoding/decoding, INI processing,Base32 encoding/decoding and many more..

 ------------------------
  Compile from source